Cancer kills more children in the U.S. than any other disease.

 Meet our Four Diamonds families and join the fight to conquer childhood cancer.

 Christopher Millard was 11 years old when he was first diagnosed with cancer.
-Shortly before he lost his 3-year battle with cancer, he wrote a story about a great knight who sought out the four diamonds of Courage, Wisdom, Honesty, and Strength in order to be released from the grips of an evil sorceress.
+Shortly before he lost his three-year battle with cancer, he wrote a story about a great knight who sought out the four diamonds of Courage, Wisdom, Honesty and Strength, in order to be released from the grips of an evil sorceress.
 These diamonds symbolized the attributes that Chris believed were necessary to overcome cancer.
 Read Chris' story.

-In honor of their son, Chris’ parents, Charles and Irma Millard, founded Four Diamonds to assist children and their families in their fight against childhood cancer.
-Through Four Diamonds, Chris Millard and his legendary story live on, and serve as a beacon of hope for children and their families fighting cancer.
+In honor of their son, Christopher's parents, Charles and Irma Millard, founded Four Diamonds to assist children and their families in their fight against childhood cancer.
+Through Four Diamonds, Chris Millard and his legendary story live on and serve as a beacon of hope for children and their families fighting cancer.

-Four Diamonds and Penn State Health Milton S. Hershey Medical Center enter into a charter with the mission of conquering childhood cancer by assisting children treated at Penn State Children’s Hospital and their families through superior care, comprehensive support, and innovative research.
+Four Diamonds and Penn State Health Milton S. Hershey Medical Center entered into a charter with the mission of conquering childhood cancer by assisting children treated at Penn State Children’s Hospital and their families through superior care, comprehensive support and innovative research.

-Four Diamonds and the Penn State IFC/Panhellenic Dance Marathon (THON) unite FTK® - For The Kids when THON names Four Diamonds the beneficiary of all fundraising activities.
-To date, THON has raised more than $127 million in the fight to conquer childhood cancer.
+Four Diamonds and the Penn State IFC/Panhellenic Dance Marathon (THONTM) united FTK® - For The Kids when THONTM named Four Diamonds the beneficiary of all fundraising activities.
+To date, THONTM has raised more than $136 million in the fight to conquer childhood cancer.

 fight to conquer childhood cancer.
 Since its